jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/index.rst

     import unittest
     import src.truth_table

-* then I continue in :ref:`truth table: Nullary and Unary Operations`
+* I click on :ref:`truth table: Nullary and Unary Operations` to continue to the :ref:`next chapter<truth table: Nullary and Unary Operations>`

 ----